 OTA joined an escorted tour through Aboriginal traditional lands.

-It’s an unfortunate fact that 4WD enthusiasts are locked out of many Aboriginal lands, so it came as a refreshing change when we were invited by well-known Alice Springs based 4WD guru, Jol Fleming, to join him and Central Lands Council member, Lindsay Bookie, on a ‘recce’ for what is intended to be a regular tour through Aboriginal lands in the northern Simpson Desert.
+It’s an unfortunate fact that 4WD enthusiasts are locked out of many Aboriginal lands, so it came as a refreshing change when we were invited by well-known Alice Springs based 4WD guru, Jol Fleming, to join him on a ‘recce’ for what is intended to be a regular tour through Aboriginal lands in the northern Simpson Desert.

 This two-Island odyssey is a great summer trip.